If You or Someone You Know are in Danger and Need Immediate Help:

-The United States Department of Justice generally classifies human trafficking into two major categories:
+Human trafficking is a crime that involves exploiting a person for labor, services or commercial sex.
+The United States Department of Justice classifies human trafficking into two major categories:

 - Sex trafficking is the recruitment, harboring, transportation, provision, obtaining, patronizing or soliciting of a person for the purposes of a commercial sex act, in which the commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act is 17 or younger.

-How Do I Identify Human Trafficking in My Clinic?
+How Do I Identify Human Trafficking in My Practice?